MicrosoftDocs/well-architected/well-architected/oracle-iaas/review-design-principles.md

 ---
-title: Oracle on Azure IaaS design principles
+title: Design principles for an Oracle workload on Azure
 description: Review the design principles of the Azure Well-Architected Framework.
 See how to apply these principles to Oracle on Azure IaaS workloads.
 author: jessiehaessler
 ms.author: jhaessler